practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 <br/>

-By the way: I'm using the **nano editor** to do changes on config file _$ .bashrc_ and other files inside the virtual machine: https://www.nano-editor.org/
+By the way: I'm using the **nano editor** to do changes of config file _$ .bashrc_ and other files inside the virtual machine: https://www.nano-editor.org/

 The nano editor can partly be operated with items of the right mouse button menu.
 Do a [CTRL]-[O] for writing a new output of the changed file and [CTRL]-[X] for leaving the nano editor.